Zerg00s/FlowPowerAppsMigrator/README.md

 # Latest Updates

+### 3.9.3 Version - 2023-07-14
+#### Changes
+- Removing even more fields causing the infamous `0x80070005 (E_ACCESSDENIED)` error.
+- Trimming trailing slashes in the site URLs

+#### Known issues
+- Migrated lists with custom content types end up with an extra content type that should be deleted manually after migration.
+- Migrated lists might need fields to be added to the content type or a form.
+In some cases, migrated lists show only the Title in the edit form.

 ### 3.9.2 Version - 2023-07-05
 #### Changes
-- Removing Site fields causing the infamous 0x80070005 (E_ACCESSDENIED) error.
+- Removing Site fields causing the infamous `0x80070005 (E_ACCESSDENIED)` error.

 #### Known issues
 - Migrated lists with custom content types end up with an extra content type that should be deleted manually after migration.